 The Endocrine Glands

 Located in the lower central part of the brain.
 This gland is the primary link between the nervous system and the endocrine system.
 Nerve cells within the hypothalamus secrete chemicals that stimulate or suppress hormone release from the pituitary gland.
 Hormones secreted by the hypothalamus are: Thyrotropin-releasing hormone (TRH) stimulates secretion of thyroid stimulating hormone (TSH).
-Corticotropin-releasing hormone stimulates secretion of adrenocorticotropin hormone (ACTH).
-Gonadotropin-releasing hormone (GnRH) stimulates the secretion of both follicle stimulating hormone (FSH) and lutenizing hormone (LH).
+Corticotropin-releasing hormone stimulates secretion of adrenocorticotropic hormone (ACTH).
+Gonadotropin-releasing hormone (GnRH) stimulates the secretion of both follicle stimulating hormone (FSH) and luteinizing hormone (LH).
 Hypothalamic inhibitory hormones: Prolactin-inhibiting hormone (PIH) and somatostatin.
-Also included is another, growth hormone releasing-hormone (GHRH).
+Also included is another: growth hormone releasing-hormone (GHRH).

 The pituitary secretes the following hormones:

 - Adrenocorticotropic hormone (ACTH) is produced in response to stress, which stimulates the adrenals to secrete cortisol.
 Glucocorticoids inhibit ACTH.

 - Thyroid-stimulating hormone (TSH) stimulates production of thyroid hormones thyroxine (T4) and triiodothyronine (T3).
 Inhibited by T3 & T4.